How to get the best price when you shop online - 8 shopping hacks that will help you get the best deals

 6. Find Coupons

 Before you buy something online, first try to find a coupon.
 Look out for discount coupons in your email (if you subscribed first), on store websites, check the store’s website and their social media accounts.
 There are also sites whose only purpose is – coupons.
 Here are just a few sites we pre-checked for you - Coupons.com, CouponBirds.com, RetailMeNot.com, CouponPal.com, and CouponCabin.com.

 Yes, haggling for a better price is possible even on the Internet.
 And negotiating works!
 Even online!
 Surveys say that online hagglers in the market for electronics were successful about 60 percent of the time.
 Yet only about 4% of online shoppers even attempted and tried to negotiate.
 You can haggle using online chat or call their customer service.
 Just ask nicely!

 8. Walk away

 Yes again!
 You may “walk away” even in the online store!
 It is like showing interest and then heading towards the door - a classis haggling tactics.
 On the Internet, make sure you fill in all the information the retailer asks for, and certainly give them your valid email address (even easier if you already have an account with the store).
 Just before the check-out, simply abandon your cart just before check-out.
 Cart abandonment is a big issue for online stores.
 They want to win you over.
-Many online retailers will send you email with a discount code to entice you to comeback and finish your purchase.
+Many online retailers will send you an email with a discount code to entice you to come back and finish your purchase.
 Be patient and wait at least 24 hours for their email before you give up and will go to buy it for a full price.